-Prerequisites and minimum requirements
+Prerequisites and Minimum Requirements

-- Undergraduate coursework in general psychology, statistics, and research methods are typically required for admission.
+- Undergraduate coursework in general psychology, statistics, and research methods is typically required for admission.
 Other desirable undergraduate courses include developmental psychology, physiological psychology, social psychology, abnormal psychology, cognition, learning, sensation and perception, history and systems, mathematics, and natural science.

 - The minimum GPA required for regular admission is 3.0.
 However, successful applicants typically exceed this minimum.